cincheo/ini/README.md

 ### Language Design Philosophy

-INI has been built around a simple syntactic construct called a *rule*, which follows the syntax below:
+INI has been built around a simple construct called a *rule*, which follows the syntax below:

 ```javascript
 rule := guard '{' statements '}'
 ```

 Rules are the heart of the language and since there are no other control flow structure (besides the ``case`` construct), this choice forces the programmers to write well-structured and readable code.
 To some programmers, this constraint will feel uncomfortable.
-However, the benefit of this approach, besides code clarity, is also that it can be formally verified and validated with Model Checking, as shown in Truong Giang Le's PhD thesis: https://tel.archives-ouvertes.fr/tel-00953368/document.
+However, the benefit of this approach, besides code clarity, is also that it is well-suited to be formally verified and validated with Model Checking, as shown in Truong Giang Le's PhD thesis: https://tel.archives-ouvertes.fr/tel-00953368/document.

+One of INI's main design drive is that it is able to generate Promela code that can be formally verified with the Spin model checker (feature still under development).

 ### Typical Uses/Applications

 - IoT/Robotics
 - Distributed Computing
 - Multi-Agent Systems
+- Critical Systems

 ### INI Main Features